elibroftw/blog.elijahlopez.ca/content/posts/finance-knowledge-database.md

 ### Unfunded Capex

-Unfunded Capex = Net Debt Added - Capex
+Unfunded CAPEX = Net CAPEX - increase in long-term debt

 From a lender's point of view, when assets are sold, the capex does not decrease, unlike a DCF model.